LAPD releases video of officers ignoring robbery calls to play Pokémon Go

-The Los Angeles Police Department recently released video that captured two on-duty officers talking about the mobile video game Pokémon Go while also ignoring a robbery call in 2017.
+(KTLA) – The Los Angeles Police Department recently released a video that captured two on-duty officers talking about the mobile video game Pokémon Go while also ignoring a robbery call in 2017.

 The video captured former LAPD officers Louis Lozano and Eric Mitchell discussing how to catch a Snorlax and trying to capture the rare Togetic in the game while ignoring a report of several people who were in the process of robbing a Macy’s in the Crenshaw Mall, the Associated Press reported.